 Offenses concerning this group form the major part of the workload of Houston criminal defense attorneys who work with people charged with possession of a controlled substance Houston.
 Opiates fall into this group.
 Also, in Group 1 are opium derivatives, opium poppy or poppy straw, cocaine, Flunitrazepam (aka Rohypnol or “Date Rape Drug”), methamphetamine, phencyclidine, Gamma-hydroxybutyric acid (GHB) and ketamine.

 Penalty Group 1-A

-Lysergic acid diethylamine (LSD) is in a subgroup of its own.
+Lysergic acid diethylamide (LSD) is in a subgroup of its own.

 Penalty Group 2

 This group includes hallucinogens other than LSD.
-This group includes mescaline, Ibogaine, psilocybin, tetrahydrocannabinols apart from marihuana (the Texas spelling of marijuana), ephedrone and a dozens of other related substances.
+This group includes mescaline, Ibogaine, psilocybin, tetrahydrocannabinols apart from marihuana (the Texas spelling of marijuana), ephedrine and dozens of other related substances.
 A savvy Criminal attorney Houston TX might be expected to have a working knowledge of these.

 Penalty Group 3